ufal/npfl138/tasks/cifar_competition.md

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2526-summer#competitions).
-Everyone who submits a solution achieving at least _70%_ test set accuracy gets 4 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _70%_ test set accuracy gets 4 points; the remaining 5 bonus points are distributed depending on the relative ordering of your solutions.
-You can evaluate a generated file with predictions by running the `python3 -m npfl138.datasets.cifar10 --evaluate PREDICTIONS_FILE_PATH --dataset dev/test`;
+You can evaluate a generated file with predictions by running `python3 -m npfl138.datasets.cifar10 --evaluate PREDICTIONS_FILE_PATH --dataset dev/test`;
-however, only the `--dataset dev` produces valid accuracy since you do not have the test set annotations.
+however, only `--dataset dev` produces valid accuracy since you do not have the test set annotations.

 Note that my solutions usually need to achieve around ~85% on the development